soodoku/tldr/summaries/16_the_checklist_manifesto.md

     + Free to clutter, sans-serif, etc.
     + Must be tested in real world --- or simulations of it
     + Don't list stuff people don't miss
-    + Give responsibility of checklist to #2 or someone else.
+    + Give the responsibility of checklist to #2 or someone else.
 Not the person in charge.

 ### Concern w/ Some Checklist Implementations And Some Solutions

-*  Incentives of follow checklists may be weak.
+*  Incentives for following checklists may be weak.
 How do you get people to follow?
     -  social pressure --- checklist publicly marked as in a surgery
-    -  communicate clearly the issues and evidence on efficacy of checklists
+    -  communicate clearly the issues and evidence on the efficacy of checklists
     -  get people to own the checklists---put their name, get their ideas on it --- induce accountability
-    -  checks of whether stuff was followed and incentives and rewards based on that.
+    -  checks of whether the stuff was followed and incentives and rewards based on that.

-* People may stop expending their brain cells and just follow the checklist
+* People may stop using their brain and just follow the checklist
-    - how to put in checklists that clarify that braincells imp. and incentivize that.
+    - how to put in checklists that clarify that brain cells are imp. and incentivize that.

 * Train people to use checklists